maxivak/sortable_tree_rails/readme.md

 * :max_levels - max levels to show in tree (default: 5)
 * :controls_partial - specify what partial view to use to show control links for each item in a tree.
 Set to nil to not show controls.

-Use local variable `item` in the partial view.

 * example.